 During this time, your payment may start again if you agree to go to a re-engagement appointment with your provider.

 Unemployment non-payment period

-We may not pay you if you choose to leave your job or you lose it because of misconduct.
-We may not pay you for either:
+If you choose to leave your job or you lose it because of misconduct, we may not pay you for 8 weeks.

 This won’t affect your family payments.

 We may waive the non-payment period if you meet certain conditions and are in severe financial hardship.

 If you get a failure and disagree with the decision, you can ask us to review our decision.